 What this proves: DataForSEO (the source our strategy work uses) is conservative — it deduplicates synonyms and only counts keywords with measurable search volume.
 Ahrefs / SEMrush / SearchAtlas count every variant.
 Both approaches are valid.
 What's not valid is comparing different tools' numbers as if they're the same metric — which is what the audit did when it juxtaposed Doc 1's 450 against AB's 1,167 (which came from a different tool than Doc 1).

-Under the broader (synonyms-on) methodology, Efros actually leads on raw paid-equivalent traffic value ($53K vs $49K vs $46K).
-This is partly inflation from their higher-CPC keyword mix.
-We didn't flag this in Strategic Brief 002.
-Updated competitive read: ADK leads on footprint breadth and ranking density; Efros is the higher-value-per-keyword rival worth tracking carefully.
+Efros actually leads on raw paid-equivalent value ($53K vs ADK $49K vs Albany Braces $46K), partly a function of their higher-CPC keyword mix.
+Strategic Brief 002 now names Efros and tracks it every month.
+Updated competitive read: ADK leads on footprint breadth and ranking density; Efros is the higher-value-per-keyword rival worth watching.
 Both are addressed in the Strategy Delta below.

 Only counts keywords with measurable search volume in their proprietary database.
 Optionally deduplicates near-identical query variants.
 Most defensible for revenue forecasting because every keyword has a measurable click probability.